ibrahimatcha/Ibrahimarket/README.md

 # Ibrahimarket App

 Was a fun exercise, got a bit carried away in some aspects rather than strictly sticking to the scope of the brief but tried to not overengineer a solution.
+Not surprised it happened in some cases since I didn't split it up into parts or test drive.

 Some of my structure is a bit messy as I was unfamiliar with creating an app with a CLI, and I am used to the standard Controller -> Service -> DAO kind of setup.